VishnuSanal/Quotes/README.md

     • Creativity Quotes

 ## 📬 Feedback and Suggestion
 We appreciate your effort to help us in making this app more awesome.
 Your feedback is immensely helpful to us and we love to hear from you.
-Email your suggestions/feedback to us.
-Or feel free to create an issue! :)
+Leave your feedback/suggestions [here](https://t.me/QuotesStatusCreator) or feel free to create an issue! :)

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)